-MIELES aims to modernise and enhance access to the Indian higher education system by supporting the development of diverse institutional e-learning strategies.
+MIELES aimed to modernise and enhance access to the Indian higher education system by supporting the development of diverse institutional e-learning strategies.

 India has one of the largest education systems in the world with over 600 universities, 35,500 colleges, and 4 million schools.
 In spite of a rather high investment rate, the Indian education system suffers from various inadequacies such as poor infrastructure, high drop-out rate, imbalanced student teacher ratio (27:1), and poor gross enrolment ratios (15% in higher education), etc.

 Realising the opportunities in India, many e-learning organisations (domestic and international) have been offering their services in India.
 Given the size of the sector and the population of the country, there is a need to enable HEIs to exploit e-learning partnerships and opportunities.